Portugal is quickly becoming a top destination for US citizens and expats worldwide.

 - Have a rental agreement and can provide a residential address in Portugal.

-- Have a clean criminal record (You cannot have a criminal conviction for a crime that is punishable by a prison sentence of more than one year in Portugal).
+- You must have a clean criminal record (in Portugal, a criminal conviction for a crime punishable by a prison sentence of more than one year is not acceptable).

-- You can spend a minimum of 16 months in Portugal on your temporary visa within the initial two-year period.
+- You must spend a minimum of 16 months in Portugal on your temporary visa within the initial two-year period.

 Portugal Digital Nomad Visa